GK-FY/STARTUM-AIRTiME-V2/README.md

 * `GET /admin/system-info` - System information
 * `POST /admin/alert` - Send test WhatsApp alert

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Be sure to follow the code style and add tests for any significant behavior.

+---

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

 ## 💡 Support

 * 📖 Read the [Deployment Guide](DEPLOYMENT.md)
 * 🐛 Report bugs via GitHub Issues
 * ⭐ Star this repo if you find it useful!

+---

 ## 🎉 Credits